gabrielctt/cookbook/README.md

-# Livro de Receitas:
+# Cookbook:

-Repositório feito durante o curso de introdução ao Git e Github; nele construi esse repositório.
+Repository made during the introductory course to Git and Github; I built this repository there.

-# Ferramentas usadas:
+# Tools used:

-* Navegador
+* browser
-* IDE; Vscode
+* IDE; vscode